 The relationship between the Lemnian language from the Northern Aegean and Etruscan has been observed, notably due to certain similar words and a similar grammatical structure of grammatical cases.

 Rhemnian (spoken by a people in the Alps), is also considered to be part of the same linguistic group.
 One of the notable proponents of this theory was philologist Massimo Pallottino, who specialized in Etruscan studies.
-The theory was first proposed in the 19th century.
-Ancient Greek historian Herodotus seems to confirm this hypothesis, claiming that the Etruscans descended from the Rhemnians.
-But the question about their actual origins remains.
+The theory was first proposed in the 19th century, but the question about their actual origins remains.

 The Etruscan alphabet itself derived from the Greek Euboean script, but it wasn’t fully deciphered until recently due mostly to a lack of texts beyond funerary inscriptions (filled with names, and not very useful for the understanding of sentence structure of phonetics).